Addiction Poem

 I am your very own addiction.

-But, you can not be angry with me.
+But you cannot be angry with me.

 I am you own self-conviction.